 During the first lockdown, every effort and sacrifice made was fuelled by the hope of a positive outcome.
 We did things to protect ourselves and others, and also to make ourselves feel better under the restrictions.
 This gave real meaning to the whole undertaking.
 Today, however, the future seems more uncertain as the restrictions and lockdowns have not led to a return to normal life.
 Feelings of confusion and disappointment have turned to anger, and [feelings of being unable] to protect ourselves in the same way we managed to during the first lockdown.
 When it’s no longer about self-protection, you can end up feeling frozen in the present and tangled up in dark thoughts that may plunge you into despair.
 This second lockdown is like starting a new marathon when you haven’t yet recovered from your previous one.

 Frustration, loss of meaning, exhaustion… how can you identify these feelings?
-Do these side-effects manifest in physical or psychological disorders?
+Do these side effects manifest in physical or psychological disorders?

 The main disorders I’ve observed in my practice are anxiety disorders.
 Symptoms can include depressive episodes, including anhedonia [the inability to feel pleasure], sadness, very dark visions of the overall situation, a lack of energy and motivation, even sleep disorders.
-But most of the time, these are somatic manifestations––experienced physically in the body––and, through verbalising how they are feeling, patients realise that they are suffering psychologically and need to address that.
+But most of the time, these are somatic manifestations––experienced physically in the body––and, through verbalizing how they are feeling, patients realize that they are suffering psychologically and need to address that.
 We must remain attentive to our emotions in order to take good care of our mental health.
 Anxiety can be worked on with a psychologist, but in the case of diagnosed depressive episodes, medication may be required for support.

 In your patients, do you see changes in their relationship with work?

 Serious consequences include the loss of meaning and the loss of pleasure in their work.
 Many people are aware that they are working extra hard out of an instinct to survive: some do it to protect their jobs because, as we know, there are many people who have become unemployed because of the crisis, while others do it in order to hold onto their work routines and rhythm, but it’s not for the love of work that people do this.
-Instead, work becomes a means to counteract fear, uncertainty, anger, all those unpleasant emotions that put your psychological wellbeing in danger.
+Instead, work becomes a means to counteract fear, uncertainty, anger, all those unpleasant emotions that put your psychological well-being in danger.
 Work can be a lifeline to get through tough times, but in the long run, this is not viable.
-As soon as possible, we need to find balance anew.
+As soon as possible, we need to find balance.

 The number one priority is to avoid isolation.
-It is absolutely necessary to keep in contact with others and to stay connected, even if it’s virtually, with colleagues, friends and family.
-It’s important to verbalise your feelings and experiences.
+It is absolutely necessary to keep in contact with others and to stay connected, even if it’s virtually, with colleagues, friends, and family.
+It’s important to verbalize your feelings and experiences.
 But to do this, it’s vital to pay close attention to your emotions.
 You might feel pain or anger, which are both reasonable and normal feelings.
 Some days will be less pleasant than others.
 You have to learn to listen to yourself and take it easy when necessary.